AhoyISki/duat/book/src/quick-settings/prelude.md

         // Indent wrapped lines.
         opts.indent_wraps = true;
         opts.tabstop = 4;
-        // Wether to print new lines as space characters. opts.print_new_line = true;
         // Minimum cursor distance from the top and bottom edges. opts.scrolloff.x = 3;
         // Minimum cursor distance from the left and right edges.